nikander100/Lootius/README.md

 skill tracker / damage tracker.\
 decay values in tuples/unmutable database, to counter eco tampering.\

+keep in mind crit dmg +1% and +2% and ranger scope\
+relaodd speed from rings etc to show dps on stream overlay later\
 long term goals:\
 web based service if enough ned for it, including accounts etc.\